Specialized Teen Programs

 Junior Staff

 Junior Staff is a program for Club teens ages 14 to 18.
-This program provides Club staff and volunteers with tools to guide young people in preparing for a career in Boys & Girls Clubs and/or other non-profit or service professions.
-Through participation in Junior Staff, teens develop interpersonal skills, a strong work ethic, and a sense of community engagement while experiencing on-the-job Club work.
-Junior Staff veterans qualify for possible summer counselor positions.
+It provides Club staff and volunteers with the tools to help young people prepare for careers in Boys & Girls Clubs or other nonprofit and service professions.
+Through participation in Junior Staff, teens develop interpersonal skills, a strong work ethic, and a sense of community engagement while gaining hands-on experience in Club operations.
+Junior Staff veterans may also qualify for summer counselor positions.

-BGCA’s new college readiness program is here!
-This program provides a range of services to guide Club members as they work toward high school graduation and prepare for post-secondary education and career success.
-The program includes fun high-yield activities.
-The Teen College Guide offers tips on achieving academic success and planning for post-secondary education.
+diplomas2Degrees (d2D), a college readiness program, provides a range of services to guide Club members as they work toward high school graduation and prepare for post-secondary education and career success.